 - id: check-env

-name: Validate .env Schema
+name: Validate .env against schema

-entry: bash -c 'jq --exit-status ".required | all(. as $k | env | has($k))" .env.schema.json'
+entry: bash -c 'jq -e ".required | all(. as $k | env | has($k))" .env.schema.json'

 language: system

-files: \.env$
+files: '\.env$'

-diff -y --suppress-common-lines .env.example .env || {
+if ! diff -y --suppress-common-lines .env.example .env; then

 Database State & Seed Script Execution Failures